bigbluebutton/bigbluebutton/docs/docs/new-features.md

 We have added an indicator showing when your private chat recipient has seen the message.

 ![checkmark beside the message indicating it was seen](/img/30/30-seen-message.png)

+#### Push to talk was added

+You can now use the "M" shortcut while in a conference to control how long your microphone is open.
+If the option for push to talk is enabled in settings.yml holding "M" will keep your microphone unmuted for as long you hold the key down.
+Releasing it will mute you again.

 ### Engagement